nofeed/seoengr/_posts/2023-04-20-automating-html-validation.md

 </html>
 ```

-There are a few mistakes: first an invalid `<noscript>` tag in the head, [which could break hreflang](https://www.seroundtable.com/google-head-section-break-hreflang-unrecognizable-22340.html "Breaking Head Section Can Make Hreflang Unrecognizable To Google"); then a forgotten `"` leaves an `<a>` tag open.
+There are a few errors: first an invalid `<noscript>` tag in the head, [which could break hreflang](https://www.seroundtable.com/google-head-section-break-hreflang-unrecognizable-22340.html "Breaking Head Section Can Make Hreflang Unrecognizable To Google"); then a forgotten `"` leaves an `<a>` tag open.
 Let's try this out using the magnificent [curl](https://curl.se/ 'Curl'){:rel="nofollow"}:

 ```bash